 Think you could be in labor now?
 Take our labor quiz!

 Most women are able to deliver vaginally but if you do end up needing a cesarean section but rest assured that your doctor will perform the surgery in order to get the baby out in the quickest way possible to keep the baby healthy.

 About 80% of cesarean sections are done for one of the following four reasons:

 - Repeat cesarean section

 - Abnormal labor progress

-- Non-Reassuring fetal status (some call it "fetal distress")
+- Non-reassuring fetal status (some call it "fetal distress")

-- Breech (baby with head up/butt down)
+- Breech (baby with the head up/butt down)